 Dance Freedom is a community event.
 It is joyous celebration of life's energies expressed every Wednesday in an evening of dance and music.
 It's been around since 1968, and it's the longest running dance of it's type ever.

 People dance creatively, alone, with a partner or with many others, sharing a feeling of ecstasy and liberation.
 DJ'd music guides the magic, weaving together current, world, classic and spiritual sounds.
-Dance Freedom is a safe place to share your energy and make new friends.
-No shoes, children, alcohol, or smoking are allowed.
+Dance Freedom is a safe place to share your energy and make new friends. the dance is shoe, alcohol, and smoke free. and is 18+ event.
 Respect for others is essential.

-The second half of dancing lasts until around 10:25 pm, at which point there is one final circle dance to complete the night.
-The dancers are always encouraged to help take-down at this point so that we can be out of the space by 11PM.
+the dancing lasts until around 10:20pm, at which point there is one final circle dance and Community announcements to complete the night.